cue-lang/cue/doc/ref/spec.md

 A list literal defines a new value of type list.
 A list may be open or closed.
+By default, lists are open adding elements.
-An open list is indicated with a `...` at the end of an element list, optionally followed by a value for the remaining elements.
+List literals occuring within the scope of a definition are closed by default, and can be kept open with an `...` at the end of an element list, optionally followed by a value for the remaining elements.
+Closing a list is equivalent to adding a `..._|_` to it or closing it with the `close` builtin.

 The length of a closed list is the number of elements it contains.
 The length of an open list is the number of elements as a lower bound